-Head Start
+Head Start Preschool

 Comprehensive Childhood Development

 Every child deserves the opportunity to succeed in life.
 That learning process starts at an early age.
-The 4C Head Start program promotes school readiness and child development for eligible low-income families with children from 3 to 5 years old.
-Head Start combines services such as education, early childhood development, health, nutrition, mental health, disability services, family support, and parental involvement with the goal of enhancing the child’s life and building a strong family unit.
-Through these services, Head Start empowers children with the confidence to excel in school and achieve self-sufficiency as adults.
+The 4C Head Start Preschool program promotes school readiness and child development for eligible low-income families with children from 3 to 5 years old.
+Head Start Preschool combines services such as education, early childhood development, health, nutrition, mental health, disability services, family support, and parental involvement with the goal of enhancing the child’s life and building a strong family unit.
+Through these services, Head Start Preschool empowers children with the confidence to excel in school and achieve self-sufficiency as adults.

-Apply for Head Start
+Apply for Head Start Preschool

-Start/Early Head Start programs, click here,
+Start/Head Start Preschool programs, click here,

 or scan the QR code: